chemouna/AlgorithmsCatalog/README.md

 #### Gabow's Shortest Paths Algorithm

 ### Bipartite Graphs
-A bipartite graph is a set of graph vertices decomposed into two disjoint sets such that no two graph vertices within the same set are adjacent. bipartite graphs form a model of interaction between two different types of objects.
+A bipartite graph G is a set of graph vertices decomposed into two disjoint sets such that no two graph vertices within the same set are adjacent, the two sets V1 and V2 are called the colour classes of the graph G and (V1, V2) is called a bipartition of G.

+bipartite graphs form a model of interaction between two different types of objects.

 - All acyclic graphs are bipartite